corsairmarks/sharkanian_portraits_revisited/mod/README.md

 * Update custom starting initializer
 * Update prescripted empire
     * Now has Origin: Prosperous Unification
-    * Uses mammalian cities (the original fallback for this empire's graphical culture)
+    * Uses aquatic cities and ships
     * Could already randomly spawn
     * Added the Aquatic trait (thus requires the Aquatic Species Pack to play)
-    * You can still use Silfae's original portraits without the DLC, just not the prescripted empire
+* You can use Silfae's custom Sharkanian portraits for your own empires without any DLC requirements
+* Support being able to choose a single-gender species (new in Stellaris 3.2)

 ## Compatibility